Search This Blog

 Both classic crime and a stunning exposé of Norwegian agents in Stockholm during the Second World War, The Lazarus Solution is a compulsive, complex and dazzling historical thriller from one of the genre’s finest writers.

-Coincidentally, on the same day, Kai Fredly a Norwegian sailor crosses the border seeking asylum in Sweden.
+1943.
+Daniel Berkåk, courier for the Norwegian Press and Military Office in Sweden is killed on a dangerous cross-border mission in German-occupied Norway, and the important documents he was carrying have gone missing.
+On the same day, Norwegian sailor, Kai Fredly crosses the border in the opposite direction, seeking asylum in Sweden.
 His story does not quite add up, and the recent murder of his Nazi-sympathiser brother puts his loyalties under suspicion.

 The Norwegian government, exiled in London, is keen to find out what happened to their courier, but they need to tread carefully.
 In an unexpected move, the job of finding out who killed Berkåk is given to writer Jomar Kraby, who has a sharp mind, but is struggling under Swedish censorship.
 They hope that his unconventional methods might be put to good use in getting to the truth without attracting too much attention.
 What Kraby discovers is a web of deceit on both sides of the border, and he is sure that Kai Fredly knows more about the mysterious murder than he is letting on...

+What a treat it is to delve into a brand new Kjell Ola Dahl book, especially one of his evocative wartime novels, which I adore.
 There are so many lovely elements to this book that it is hard to know where to begin, but it is essentially a wartime murder mystery threaded beautifully into a gripping espionage thriller.
-Kraby is a once-lauded, alcoholic Norwegian writer, somewhat at a loss now he has been exiled from his homeland and with a lot of baggage, but his dysfunctional attributes to make him the perfect tool for a challenging mission.
+Kraby, a once-lauded, alcoholic Norwegian writer, is somewhat at a loss now he has been exiled from his homeland.
+He carries a lot of emotional baggage, but his dysfunctional attributes to make him the perfect tool for a challenging mission.

 The Lazurus Solution is available to buy now in paperback, ebook and audio formats.